How to Actually Enjoy a Long Haul Flight

 Am I the only one who gets to daydreaming on airplanes?
-I find I do some of my best thinking on planes and a long haul plane ride is the perfect time to put some of those thoughts on paper.
+I find I do some of my best thinking on planes and a long haul flight is the perfect time to put some of those thoughts on paper.

-Stretch early and often
+Stretch Early and Often

 It’s so easy to get engrossed in the movie selection and forget about moving around or simply just standing and stretching.
 I also find it’s much more socially acceptable to be up and walking the plane on long haul flights.
 Take advantage of that!